Jayadharanirajapaksha/PowerBI-Dashboard/README.md

    The dataset contains FIFA Women’s World Cup Stats from 1991 to 2019.
    The data was collected from Sports Reference then cleaned for data analysis.
+All the files are inside the power_bi_projects folder.
    Tabular data includes:
  squad
  year